devangpatel94/SQL-Project/README.md

 * Analysis runs a series of SQL queries on the Sakila Database in MySQL
 ### Files
 * The analysis includes the following files:
-    * A "sakila_queries.sql" file that contains SQL queries that uncover certain pieces of information from the Sakila Database
+    * A "sqlproject.sql" file that contains SQL queries that uncover certain pieces of information from the Sakila Database
-    * Files in the "Resources" folder that create the Sakila Database